 - a.
 Parents will be notified. - b.
-Students are responsible for seeing their teachers to make arrangements to make up all assignments, quizzes and tests within three (3) days of their return. - c.
+All students suspended from school are expected to attend their classes remotely and complete work as if they were physically present in class.
+Students are responsible for seeing their teachers to make arrangements to make up all quizzes and tests within three (3) days of their return. - c.
 Students are ineligible to participate in or attend any school activity for the length of the suspension. - d.
 Students cannot be in the school building or on school property unless prior permission has been given by the principal.